cran/rameritrade/README.md

 using tools like CRON jobs.
 Using the TD API you can fully automate trade execution across multiple accounts and multiple logins, assuming you have access and permission to do so.
-This can be a great way to dollar cost average into the market for an IRA\!
+This can be a great way to dollar cost average into the market for an IRA!

 The initial authentication requires a few manual steps, but once initial authorization is granted, all API calls can be fully automated without